Kitchen Fundamentals

 How to Master It

-• Balance flavors: Sweet, sour, salty, bitter, and umami
+• Balance flavors: Sweet, salty, sour, bitter, and umami should work together

 Why It Matters